mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 2. Clone the fork to your local machine.
 3. Make your changes and push them back up to your GitHub account.
 4. Send a "pull request" with a brief description of your changes, and a link to a JIRA ticket if there is one.
-Make sure your *target your pull request* to the latest development branch, not the master branch.
-The development branches are named in the format `version-X.YYY`.

 If you are unfamiliar with GitHub, start with their excellent documentation here:

   https://help.github.com/articles/fork-a-repo

+## Working with the Repository
+You will need to install Config::AutoConf and Path::Tiny to be able to run the Makefile.PL.
+While this distribution is shipped using Dist::Zilla, you do not need to install it or use it for testing.

+    $ cpan Config::AutoConf Path::Tiny
+    $ perl Makefile.PL
+    $ make
+    $ make test